 ICR research underpinned the development of PARP inhibitors including olaparib, which is now used in the treatment of BRCA-positive ovarian cancer and has shown promising results in trials in breast cancer.

-We have recently led trials that have established the effectiveness of the chemotherapy drug carboplatin – discovered at the ICR – in triple-negative breast cancer, and of the targeted drug palbociclib in advanced, metastatic breast, marking one of the biggest advances in treatment for women with advanced breast cancer in the last two decades.
+We have recently led trials that have established the effectiveness of the chemotherapy drug carboplatin – discovered at the ICR – in triple-negative breast cancer, and of the targeted drug palbociclib in advanced, metastatic breast cancer, marking one of the biggest advances in treatment for women with advanced breast cancer in the last two decades.
 More than 90,000 patients have already been prescribed palbociclib.

 Researchers at the ICR are developing new tests to detect breast cancer and predict which patients are likely to see their disease recur and spread.
 Identifying the risk of relapse at the earliest signs will help clinicians get patients into treatment sooner, and get ahead of cancer before it has a chance to spread.